dendronhq/dendron-site/vault/dendron.guides.best-practices.md

 ### Synchronizing Everything across Multiple Repos

-This setup is most useful if you are using [[Multi Vault|dendron.topic.multi-vault]] or are planning on publishing to the [[Seed Bank|dendron.topic.seed-bank]].
+This setup is most useful if you are using [[Multi Vault|dendron.topic.vaults.multi-vault]] or are planning on publishing to the [[Seed Bank|dendron.topic.seed-bank]].

 In this setup, only your `dendron.yml` and other metadata files are comitted when you commit your workspace.
-Each [[vaults|dendron.ref.vaults]] will be hosted at its own github endpoint.
+Each [[vaults|dendron.topic.vaults]] will be hosted at its own github endpoint.

 1. After you initialize your workspace, initialize a git repository of everything except your vault
 	```sh